How to support your newborn baby from Day 1.

 ● Cutting your newborn baby’s nails

 Because babies don’t develop intentional movement until about four to six months of age, flailing around with sharp nails can result in unintended scratches.
-Trimming your baby’s nails once a week can help leave your baby (and you!) unscathed.
+Trimming your newborn baby’s nails once a week can help leave your baby (and you!) unscathed.
 Your baby’s rapid movements can make trimming difficult, so consider scheduling your baby’s mani-pedi during nap time or when she is drowsy.
 Try pressing down on your baby’s finger to isolate the nail and then use a clipper or specialty scissors to begin cutting.
 Be sure to target all sides of the nail and use an emory board to smooth any rough edges.

 ● Skin-to-skin care

 Babies need tactile stimulation.
 Meaning, they need and want to be close to you.
 This is because babies are soothed by their mother’s warmth and heartbeat and, surprisingly, benefit physically and cognitively from this closeness.
-Even just a few minutes of skin-to-skin care each day can help your baby gain weight, breastfeed more, and cry less.
+Even just a few minutes of skin-to-skin care each day can help your newborn baby gain weight, breastfeed more, and cry less.
 Simply hold your baby against you, with some skin exposed, at any point during the day.

 ● Feeding routines

 If you choose to breastfeed, start as early as possible.
-Studies show that babies who are placed on a mother’s abdomen immediately after birth and start feeding within one hour of birth are more likely to have successful future breastfeeding experiences.
+Studies show that newborn babies who are placed on a mother’s abdomen immediately after birth and start feeding within one hour of birth are more likely to have successful future breastfeeding experiences.
 As you continue breastfeeding, consider adopting a responsive feeding approach versus scheduling your feedings.
 The same is true for babies who are bottle-fed.
 Babies know when they need to eat!